How To Set Up A Special Needs Trust

 Attorney, Trustee & Bank

 Implementation of a special needs trust fund also requires the appointment of a qualified trustee.
 Often, a family member or trusted friend is appointed as a trustee because they are familiar with the specific needs of the beneficiary; however, because of the complex nature of this trust, it is very important to have an independent corporate trustee or co-trustee.
-With special needs trusts in particular, it is easy to disqualify a loved one from receiving government benefits, so it is imperative that your trustee is comfortable with the rules and regulations surrounding these trusts in order to avoid any missteps.
+With special needs trusts in particular, it is easy to disqualify a loved one from receiving government benefits, so it is imperative that your trustee is comfortable with the regulations and special needs trust rules surrounding these trusts in order to avoid any missteps.

 Finding the right financial institution to serve as trustee is important.
 These trusts require constant monitoring and supervision, a task which many banks won’t provide.
 Make sure to find a bank, such as First Western Trust, where the administrators will put the proper effort into taking care of the trust and your loved one.